-* Participants were asked to rank their satisfaction with various indicators in their accommodation environment during their most recent vacation in Eilat on a scale of 1 (very dissatisfied) to 5 (very satisfied).
+* Participants were asked to rate their satisfaction with various indicators in their accommodation environment during their most recent vacation in Eilat from 1 (very dissatisfied) to 5 (very satisfied).

-In the main part of the research questionnaire, possible changes in tourism consumption habits in a situation where UT would develop in Eilat were examined.
-As table 6 shows, in such a situation the most sought-after activity would be trying out the local culinary scene, followed by attending cultural events, shopping in street venues, and visiting galleries and museums.
-Although urban sightseeing and urban accommodations received relatively low averages, about one-third of the sample expressed strong interest in these activities.
+In the main part of the questionnaire, respondents were asked if they might change their tourism-consumption habits if UT were to be developed in Eilat.
+In such a situation, the most sought-after activity would be trying out the local culinary scene followed by attending cultural events, shopping at street venues, and visiting galleries and museums (Table 6).
+Although urban sightseeing and accommodations received relatively low averages, about one-third of the sample expressed strong interest in them.

 Table 6.
-Preferences of urban-tourism activities in Eilat
+UT preferences in Eilat